The Best Thing I Never Got

 Apparently not.

-To me, it wasn’t just a “no,” it was a violent shove back into my cubicle, surrounded by filing cabinets taller than I was.
+To me, it wasn’t just a “no,” it was a firm shove back into that damn windowless cubicle, surrounded by filing cabinets taller than me.

 It felt personal.

-I stayed home the rest of the week, licking my wounds and dragging my self-esteem behind me like dead weight.
+In my show of emotional maturity at the time, I stayed home for the rest of the week, licking my wounds and dragging my self-esteem around like a dead weight.

-I replayed everything on a loop, wondering what I’d done wrong.
-Why I wasn’t enough.
-Why all my nose-to-the-grindstone effort still hadn’t earned me a seat at the table.
+I replayed everything on a loop in my head, wondering what I’d done wrong.
+Why I still wasn’t enough for them.
+Why all my nose-to-the-grindstone effort still hadn’t earned me a seat at the 'big kids' table.

 It took a few days, but eventually, clarity smacked me like a frying pan to the face:

-I was grieving a job I hadn’t even really wanted.
-Not deep down.
+I was grieving a job I hadn’t even wanted.
+Not really.

 Funny thing about losing…sometimes it’s the first real win.

-Of course, in the real world, you don't just rage-quit and peel out of the parking lot blasting “Born to Run.”
-Bills exist.
-Reputations matter.
+Of course, in the real world, you can't just rage-quit and peel out of the parking lot blasting “We're Not Gonna Take It.”
+I still had bills to pay and a credible reputation to consider.

 And wouldn’t you know it?
-Just a few weeks later, the door I needed cracked open.
-My husband got a job offer out of state.
+Just a few weeks later, my husband got a job offer out of state.

 It was both terrifying and precisely what I needed.